भा.कृ.अ.प. - भारतीय कृषि अनुसंधान संस्थान | ICAR-Indian Agricultural Research Institute

 Advisory based on advices received from the subject matter specialists of agromet-advisory committee:

-• This is most suitable time to grow fodder sorghum specially Pusa chari-9, Pusa chari-6 or other hybrids.
-Seed rate should be 40 kg/ha Fodder crop lobia can also be sown in this week.
+• Weather is suitable, to grow fodder sorghum specially Pusa Chari-9, Pusa Chari-6 or Other Hybrids.
+Seed rate should be 40 kg/ha.
+Fodder crop lobia can also be sown in this week.

 • Farmers are advised to do proper arrangement for storing rain water at one portion in the field; this water can be used for irrigation in the crops at suitable time during dry spell.